xvnpw/xvnpw.github.io/content/posts/sec-docs-1000-threat-models.md

 These threats directly involve the core components and functionalities provided by the Flask framework itself.
 Remember to also consider general web application security best practices.
 ```

-While not perfect, the output provided valuable insights and demonstrated the potential of this method.
+The output was surprisingly detailed and relevant, though not perfect.
+It highlighted critical security concerns while providing actionable mitigation strategies.

 ## Expanding to Four Document Types

 Encouraged by the success with threat modeling, I extended the approach to generate four different types of security documents:

 - 🔒 **Security Design Documentation**: Generating detailed security design documents.
-- 🎯 **Threat Modeling**: Performing comprehensive threat modeling analyses.
+- 🎯 **Threat Modeling**: Performing threat modeling analyses.
 - 🔍 **Attack Surface Analysis**: Identifying potential entry points and vulnerabilities in the project's attack surface.
 - 🌳 **Attack Tree Analysis**: Visualizing potential attack vectors and their hierarchies through attack trees.

 The specific prompts for these documents are defined in the [prompts.py](https://github.com/xvnpw/ai-security-analyzer/blob/dabfc57b6e5da9d99b3df5229fd496a224dac862/ai_security_analyzer/prompts.py#L763) file.

-## Generating 1000 Threat Models

-With the framework in place, I aimed to scale up the process.
-By leveraging GitHub Actions, I implemented a queue system to manage the generation of threat models across numerous projects.
-The results are available in the [sec-docs](https://github.com/xvnpw/sec-docs) repository.

-### Repository Organization
+## Scaling to 1000: The Infrastructure

+To achieve the goal of 1000 threat models, I needed more than just good prompts.
+I built a pipeline using GitHub Actions that could:

+1. Queue and process repositories
+2. Generate four types of security documentation using my [AI Security Analyzer](https://github.com/xvnpw/ai-security-analyzer)

+### Organizing the Treasure Trove

-The `sec-docs` repository is structured by programming language, with folders for each major open-source project.
-Each project contains subfolders with detailed analyses performed on specific dates using particular LLM models.
+To keep things navigable, the repository is structured by programming language, with folders for each major project.
+Each project contains subfolders with detailed analyses, organized by date and the specific LLM model used.

-The list of projects analyzed is available [here](https://github.com/xvnpw/sec-docs/blob/main/.data/origin_repos.txt).
-This list was compiled from several sources, including:
+**The full list of projects analyzed is [available here](https://github.com/xvnpw/sec-docs/blob/main/.data/origin_repos.txt).** This compilation draws from:

-- Generative AI suggestions (with some manual corrections).
+- **Generative AI Suggestions**: Enhanced with manual curation to ensure relevance.
-- The [GitHub Rankings](https://github.com/EvanLi/Github-Ranking/tree/master), providing a list of the most popular projects.
+- **[GitHub Rankings](https://github.com/EvanLi/Github-Ranking/tree/master)**: Leveraging popularity metrics to select impactful projects.
+- **[Set of Critical Open Source Projects](https://github.com/ossf/wg-securing-critical-projects/tree/main/Initiatives/Identifying-Critical-Projects/Version-1.1)**: Identifying critical projects that are important for the security of the software supply chain.

-## Evaluating the Results
+## Reflecting on the Journey: Evaluating the Results

-At this stage, I have not conducted a comprehensive evaluation of all the generated threat models.
-Initial reviews suggest that the methodology can produce valuable security documentation, but there is more work to be done to assess the accuracy and usefulness of the outputs.

-I plan to share more detailed analyses and findings in future posts.

-## Conclusion and Call for Feedback
+While I haven't yet conducted an exhaustive review of all 1,000 threat models 😅, initial assessments are promising.
+The methodology demonstrates significant potential in producing valuable security documentation at scale.
+It has also clear drawback - relying on model knowledge base.

+**Future posts will delve deeper into analysis and refinement.**

+## Closing Thoughts: A Call to the Community

-This experiment demonstrates the potential of using AI models like Gemini 2.0 to automate and scale threat modeling efforts.
-While there are challenges and limitations, particularly regarding prompt design and model constraints, the results are promising.
+This experiment has been both challenging and thrilling.
+It highlights the transformative potential of AI models like Gemini 2.0 in automating and scaling critical cybersecurity processes.

+But this is just the beginning.

-I invite you to explore the [sec-docs](https://github.com/xvnpw/sec-docs) repository, review the generated documents, and share your thoughts.
-Your feedback will be invaluable in refining the approach and improving the quality of automated security analyses.
+**I invite you to explore the [sec-docs](https://github.com/xvnpw/sec-docs) repository.** Review the generated documents, scrutinize the analyses, and share your insights.
+Your feedback is crucial in refining this approach and enhancing the quality of automated security assessments.

 ---